SocAIty/FastTaskAPI/README.md

 - Routing functionality for serverless providers like [Runpod](Runpod.io)
 - Adding jobs, job queues for your service (no code required)
 - Providing async, sync and streaming functionality.
-- Neat less integration into the SOCAITY ecosystem for running services like python functions.
+- Neat less integration into the SOCAITY ecosystem for running ai services like python functions.
 - Monitoring server state.

 The code is fast, lightweight, pure python and meant to be flexible.